 Appointment requests - We will only be offering telephone consultation appointments in the first instance.
 Face-to-face appointments will only be available at the discretion of our clinicians.

-Appointments for some blood tests, dressings & immunisations will continue to be booked.
+Appointments for blood tests, dressings, immunisations and smear tests can be booked.

-If you have any concerns of queries please telephone reception.
+To book an appointment or if you have any concerns or queries please telephone reception.

 COVID-19 is a new illness that can affect your lungs and airways.
 It's caused by a virus called coronavirus.